ulab-uiuc/Time-R1/README.md

 *   Script: `future_news_generation/stage3.sh`
 *   This script uses the $\theta_2$ checkpoint for news generation and then runs analysis scripts on the generated content.

+For detailed hyperparameters and further experimental setup, please refer to the [main paper](https://arxiv.org/abs/2505.13508) and the provided scripts.

 ---

 ## 📈 Results